 Dr Schoneveld said most nickel explorers applied tried and proven techniques which started with coarse geophysics followed by fine geophysics and then straight to drill.

 Missing from the tool kit of magmatic nickel sulfide explorers is a geochemical process to complement data collected by geophysical devices such as electromagnetics.

 In effect, geochemistry is a missing link which analysis of indicator minerals using recently development technologies can now provide.

 "What we're trying to do is fill the gap between geophysics and drilling by looking for and analysing minerals which might indicate a sulfide nickel deposit," she said.

 "We're using the indicator mineral theory by looking for chromite, magnetite, pyroxene, olivines and arsenides.

 "By looking at the chemical signals from those minerals we've proven in a laboratory setting that the theory works in that we can see the difference between barren and mineralised systems.

-"So far, the cases we've look at are all binary, which means identifying that one sample is mineralised while another is not through a comparison of indicator mineral.
+"So far, the cases we've looked at are all binary, which means identifying that one sample is mineralised while another is not through a comparison of indicator minerals.